The Bunny Strikes Back – The Power Of Registering Your ‘Get Up’ As A Trade Mark

 This time he reviews another recent case before the UK IPO where the owner of a get-up mark with a reputation successfully enforced its rights, and contrasts that with an older case where a famous brand faces having its long held ‘colour’ (EU) trade marks cancelled owing to insufficient ‘clarity and precision’ with the marks’ representation on the register.

 The similarity of trade marks is a serious business.
 Powercell beverages had obtained two UK trade mark registrations (nos.
 3064190 and 3087667) for (respectively) the black and white and the two colour combination marks shown below.

 Both registrations protected energy drinks (and similar) in classes 32 and 33.

 Invalidity of Registration S47

-Having missed the chance to oppose the registration of these two marks, Duracell batteries subsequently applied to invalidate both rights under section 47 of the UK Trade Marks Act 1994.
+Having missed the chance to oppose the registration of these two similar trade marks, Duracell batteries subsequently applied to invalidate both rights under section 47 of the UK Trade Marks Act 1994.
 They relied on a number of grounds but principally on their earlier EUTM 146670 in class 9 protecting the get-up (shape and colours) of their Duracell batteries, together with their UK reputation in that get-up (section 5 (3) of the 1994 Act).
-Under that provision, owners of an earlier trade mark right can invalidate a later UK trade mark registration if the later trade mark is identical with or similar to the earlier trade mark, and the earlier trade mark has a reputation in the UK (or, if relevant, the EU) and the use of the later mark, without due cause, would take unfair advantage of or be detrimental to, the distinctive character or the repute of the earlier trade mark.
+Under that provision, owners of an earlier trade mark right can invalidate a later UK trade mark registration if the later trade mark is identical with or has similarities to the earlier trade mark, and the earlier trade mark has a reputation in the UK (or, if relevant, the EU) and the use of the later mark, without due cause, would take unfair advantage of or be detrimental to, the distinctive character or the repute of the earlier trade mark.